kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 - Discretionary fund.
 - Teaching load.

-The process of negotiation is about value alignment.
+The process of negotiation is also about value alignment.
 The department chair will do their best to attract you, but equity between faculty in the department is an important concern.
 Salary, for example, is difficult to negotiate primarily due to salary compression.
-Salaries at some public institutions may also be restricted by the state legislature.
-The permanent teaching load or the availability of discretionary funds are also typically subject to this same
-standard: while temporary adjustments may be possible on a case-by-case basis, any permanent change will need to apply uniformly to all faculty.
+In many fields, academic salaries have not been keeping up with inflation or cost of living, so the salary difference between tenured professors and new faculty is compressed, leaving little room for new faculty to negotiate on salary.

-Negotiating better benefits doesn't come free.
-It requires leverage, which can come from your job search situation as well as your value proposition.
+Negotiating for better benefits doesn't come automatically.
+It requires leverage, which can come from your competing job offers as well as your value proposition.
 Every candidate with a job offer in hand has leverage: they can choose to decline the offer, forcing the department to move on to their next candidate.
 With multiple job offers in hand, the risk of a declined offer increases for any one department, so the candidate's leverage also increases.
 Departments can reduce this risk by matching competing offer details you choose to share.
+Your role in the negotiation process is determining what you need to succeed, and utilizing your available leverage to get it.

-Often, the negotiation does not just involve the candidate and the department.
-On the department's side, funding streams and faculty slots can be controlled by higher administrative units such as colleges, so modifications to the terms of the offer can require external approval.
-There can thus be an administrative or political cost to modifying the terms of the offer, which works against the candidate's leverage.
+Often, however, negotiations do not just involve the candidate and the department.
+On the department's side, funding streams and faculty slots can be controlled by higher administrative units such as colleges, so modifications to the terms of the offer will often require external approval.
+There can thus be an administrative or political cost to modifying the terms of the offer that works against the candidate's leverage.
 The more a change can be proposed as added value for the institution, the more leverage can be recovered.

-In the greater scheme of things, as a junior faculty candidate, your total leverage is limited to the value you provide over the next candidate.
-Don't sell yourself short, do advocate for what you want or need to succeed, but also recognize that you are one of many faculty in the department.
+But, in the greater scheme of things, as a junior faculty candidate, your total leverage is limited to the value you provide over the next candidate.
+Don't sell yourself short, do advocate for what you need to succeed, but also recognize that you are one of many faculty in the department.

-With just one signature, the faculty job search spanning more than 8 months finally concludes.
+With the final offer hand, all that's left is your signature.

+---

 A notable exception from this article is the human side of the faculty job search.
 This article does not address the potential emotional or mental toll of